jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 {.r-stretch}

 {{% note %}}
 and even had the privilege of hiking the highest mountain in the American Rockies, Mount Elbert, outside Leadville, Colorado with my wife.
+I’ve probably taken more pictures of mountains than people in the last 10 to 15 years, or at least my pictures have a lot more mountains in them than not.
 {{% /note %}}

 ---